-We love it when food-lovers talk about our books on their own websites or in classes that they teach in their communities.
-We get lots of questions from them about whether they can use recipes or other material on websites or in classes.
+We love it when food-lovers talk about our books or website content on their own websites, in classes they teach, or in publications.
+We get lots of questions from them about whether they can use our recipes or other material.
 The answer is a little complicated.
-We can’t extend written permission to copy recipes or text from our books.
+We can’t extend written permission to copy recipes, text, or even Q&A material from our books or website.
 That would be seen as waiving our copyright, which we can’t do.
 But, our recipes can be used, in modified form.
 Here’s how we understand copyright law, and this is what we’d ask you to do if you want to teach your own readers how our recipes work:

-1. Copyright law prohibits you from using exact text from our books or website.
-It also prohibits you from copying recipes into your website, class materials, printed books, electronic books, or elsewhere.
+1. Copyright law prohibits you from using exact text from our books or website without expressed written permission.
+It also prohibits you from copying recipes or Q&A into your website, class materials, printed books, magazines, electronic books, or elsewhere.

 2. Our first choice is that you only post your own photos, that you’ve taken of our breads.
 Then, refer people here to our website or to our books in order to get the recipes.
 That said, copyright law allows you to use modified versions of our written recipes.
 This applies to websites and to printed materials.